 where $\gamma$ denotes the Majorana mode, $\psi$ represents for the conduction electron at the tunneling point, $t_Q$ and $t$ are the Majorana and QD tunneling coefficient, respectively.

-We now show that the dissipative effect of the QD can induce an non-reciprocal tunneling process of the Majorana fermions.
+We now show that the dissipative effect of the QD can induce a non-reciprocal tunneling process of the Majorana fermions.
 This can be read off from the Schrödinger equation of the junction system, i.e., $H_{\mathrm{junc}}|\Psi\rangle=E|\Psi\rangle$, which is written as a coupled equation in the direct product space of the QD and the rest part.
 Tracing out the QD degrees of freedom then generates an effective junction Hamiltonian renormalized by the dissipative QD as,

-After insertion of Eq.\eqref{eqb8}, we find that the original tunneling amplitude is renormalized in a nontrivial way.
+Inserting of Eq.\eqref{eqb8}, we find that the original tunneling amplitude is renormalized in a nontrivial way.
 The tunneling from the Majorana to the lead ($t$) and the reversed tunneling $(t^{\star})$ are respectively modified as (see Appendix~\ref{tunneling}),

 Clearly, the tunneling amplitude becomes non-Hermitian because $t^{\prime\star}_+\neq t^{\prime}_-$.
 In the gauge where $t$ is real, both $t^{\prime}_{+}$ and $t^{\prime}_{-}$ are reduced to $ t^{\prime}=t^{\prime}_r+it^{\prime}_i$, where